Ferris-Labs/site-draft/content/en/docs/Overview/architecture-overview.md

      An Overview of the architecture of FerrisFX.
 ---

-## FerrisFX Architecture Overview

-The following provides an in-depth overvew of the FerrisFX Architecture

 ## Concepts

 FerrisFX is based on 2 simple concepts - **Services** and **Events**

+**On FX you are effectively writing large applications by connecting “blocks” of code through Events. **

+**Each Service – as we refer to them – is a self contained piece of functionality like loading a file, running a view rebuild or launching a container.
+You can link and re-link the blocks of code at anytime you like.**

+The source code can be as big or as tiny as you like.

+You are not required to think in terms of pre-defined DAGS and can rapidly and iteratively build, test and deploy your applications.

 ### Services

-**SERVICES** are collections of scripts and modules which are executed in sequence by the FX Executor.
+**SERVICES** are collections of scripts and modules which are executed in sequence by the **FX Executor**.

 Services are triggered by **EVENTS**, which are JSON messages which carry a header and payload.
+A Service can be Linked to one or more events.

 Each script is provided with the Payload of the Event that triggered it.
+It is the job of the **FX Router** to send Events to the appropriate Service.

-The following is a basic script which parses the event sent above.
+The following is a basic Service which parses the event sent to it and prints the payload.

 ```python
 import sys